-If you answered yes, or simply feel that you could use more energy to get you bursting through each day, please take the next few minutes to learn these eight nutrition tips to improve your stamina and performance.
-Plus you’ll be getting the nutrients you need to fight the chronic diseases that are of increasing concern to women.
+If you feel that you could use more energy to get through each day, please take the next few minutes to learn these 8 nutrition tips to improve your stamina and performance.
+By following these tips you will be getting the nutrients you need to fight many chronic diseases that are very concerning to women.

-Most people don’t east often enough to get as lean and trim as they would like.
-Lets think of your metabolism as a burning fire.
-Ok, what is your metabolism?
-The term: resting metabolic rate (RMR), is the number of calories your body burns at rest to carry out typical body functions like breathing and pumping blood.
-RMR makes up most of your metabolism – the total number of calories you burn in a day.
-Back to your fire, or metabolism; women that feed their bodies with 300 calories every three hours will be naturally boosting their metabolism and may improve their memory and cognitive skills later in the day.
+Most women don’t eat often enough to get as lean and trim as they would like.
+Let’s think of your metabolism as a burning fire.
+First off, what exactly is the metabolism?
+The term “resting metabolic rate” (RMR), is the number of calories your body burns at rest to carry out typical bodily functions like breathing and pumping blood.
+Your RMR makes up most of your metabolism which is the total number of calories you burn in a day.
+Back to the fire analogy: women that feed their bodies with 300-400 calories every three hours will be naturally boosting their metabolism during the day which will help to improve their memory and cognitive skills later in the day.

-On the other hand, skipping meals can leave you feeling drained, unable to concentrate and want to forfeit your evening workout.
-Long stretches between eating signal the body to slow the metabolism and store fat – it’s the survival mechanism left over from out heritage as hunter-gatherers.
+On the other hand, skipping meals can leave you feeling drained, unable to concentrate and wanting to forfeit your evening workout.
+Long stretches between eating a meal will signal the body to slow down the metabolism and store fat since it’s the survival mechanism left over from our heritage as hunter-gatherers.

-When we skip meals earlier in the day we may want to overeat at night.
-When night time falls you’ll be more likely to choose foods that are high in fat, sugar and calories; leading to feelings of guilt.
+When we skip meals earlier in the day, we may want to overeat at night.
+When night time comes around, you’ll be more likely to choose foods that are high in fat, carbs, sugar and calories which will lead to weight gain and feelings of guilt.

-Best to eat around five times a day–that’s three meals and two snacks.
+It’s best to eat around five times a day which includes three meals and two snacks.
 Always plan ahead if you have a busy schedule.
-Store snacks you know that are healthy in your workbag.
-Some suggestions are:
+Make sure to store healthy snacks in your work bag so you have quick access to them.

-Almonds, apple, dried fruit, energy bars, protein bars, meal replacement or protein shake (with your shaker cup), canned vegetable juice and small boxes of ready-to-eat breakfast cereal are all good choices that are high in carbohydrates, fiber, vitamins and minerals.
-Get yourself a cooler and enjoy cottage cheese or yogurt as your mini meal.
+Almonds, apples, dried fruit, energy bars, protein bars, protein shakes (with your shaker cup), canned vegetable juice and small boxes of ready-to-eat breakfast cereal are all good choices that are high in clean carbohydrates, fiber, vitamins and minerals.
+Get yourself a cooler and enjoy cottage cheese or yogurt as a tasty mini-meal during the day.

-Vitamin B2, or riboflavin, assists in the breakdown of carbohydrates and fats for energy for working muscles.
-It is obvious then that this vitamin plays a crucial role during endurance exercise.
-Research on women shows that 30 minutes of daily exercise lowers riboflavin levels in the body.
+Vitamin B2 (riboflavin) assists in the breakdown of carbohydrates and fats for energy for working muscles.
+This vitamin plays a crucial role during endurance exercise.
+Research studies on women show that 30 minutes of daily exercise lowers riboflavin levels in the body.
 What does this mean for you?
-As a women that exercises you should try to get at least the RDA (1.3 milligrams for women).
-Talking with your doctor about whether or not you need more than the RDA is best, especially if you enjoy endurance training.
+As a women who exercises, you should try to consume at least the recommended daily allowance (RDA) which is 1.3 milligrams per day for women.
+Talking with your doctor about whether or not you need more than the RDA is a good option, especially if you enjoy endurance training.

 - 1 percent or skim milk